 Table 6 examines this potential mechanism by measuring the effect of mortgages on occupied and vacant units.
 There are negligible impacts on the occupied or vacant housing stock when using any mortgage type (home purchase, improvement, or refinancing) for building the instrumental variable.
-However, subsetting the instrument to only mortgages meant for home purchase, the point estimates suggest that a 10 percent increase in mortgages increases (decreases) the occupied (vacant) units by 0.2 percent.
-The estimates are small, but considering that the housing stock comes from the American Community Survey and not from administrative records, attention should be paid to the sign rather than the magnitude of the estimate.
+However, subsetting the instrument to only mortgages meant for home purchase, the coefficient suggests that a 10 percent increase in mortgages increases (decreases) the occupied (vacant) units by 0.2 percent.13 The treatment effects are small.
+However, let's remember that the occupied and vacant units outcomes come from the American Community Survey five-year estimates.
+The US Census combines data from five consecutive years of the survey to provide more accurate and reliable estimates for smaller areas.
+While it is common to use this data source when assessing impacts on census tracts in the literature, more attention should be paid to the sign rather than the magnitude of the estimate.
 The significant relationship suggests that having more natural surveillance due to fewer vacant units is one of the driving mechanisms causing crime changes.